infor-design/enterprise-wc/src/ids-summary-field/README.md

 ## Description

 This component is closely intertwined with the [old component](https://main-enterprise.demo.design.infor.com/components/form/example-forms.html) and provides readable information based on what is entered in those fields.
 The style of this summary field by default has a font weight `bold` for the `data` field.
-To overwrite these styles, you would have to edit the source code, specifically the styles of the `ids-text` elements of the template.
+To overwrite these styles, you would have to edit the source code, specifically the styles of the `ids-text` elements of the template

 ## Use Cases